 Research and development expenses increased by \$681 thousand from \$11 thousand for the three months ended March 31, 2020, to \$692 thousand for the three months ended March 31, 2021.
-The increase was primarily due to increased external costs relating to our technical developments and clinical trials and employee expenses relating to the hiring of personnel in our research and development team to support the requirements of increased clinical activities.
+The increase was primarily due to increased costs relating to our technical developments and clinical trials and the hiring of personnel in our research and development team to support the requirements of increased clinical activities.